NAISA Sound Channel

 June 3 - 25, 2017 with Special Opening day events June 3rd

 106 Ottawa Ave, South River, ON

-NAISA is please to launch its new space in South River, ON in June 2017 - the NAISA North Media Arts Centre.
-Featured will be performances by local artists using the NAISA Sound Bash installation as their instrument.
+NAISA is pleased to launch its new space in South River, ON in June 2017 - the NAISA North Media Arts Centre.

 4) Toronto International Electroacoustic Symposium (TIES) 2017